argoproj/argo-workflows/docs/releasing.md

 ### 6. Upload Binaries and SHA256 Sums To GitHub

+> Before v3.1

-After running `make publish-relesae`, you will have the zipped binaries and SHA256 sums in your local.
+After running `make publish-release`, you will have the zipped binaries and SHA256 sums in your local.

 Open them with: